JonKing93/DASH/gridfile/add.md

 <br>

-#### Optiontal: Save Absolute File Paths
+#### Optional: Save Absolute File Paths

-You may want to save the absolute path to a data source file if you anticipate moving the .grid file but not the data source.
-To do so, use the optional 'relativePath' flag and select the false option:
+When you add a data source file to a .grid file, by default the relative path from the .grid file to the data source is added to the .grid file's collection.
+One exception to this behavior occurs when the data source file is on a different drive than the .grid file; in this case, the absolute path to the data source file is stored in the .grid file.
+However, you may want to save the absolute path to a data source file on the same drive if you anticipate moving the .grid file but not the data source.
+To do so, use the optional 'relative' flag and select the false option:
 ```matlab
 grid.add(type, filename, variable, dimensionOrder, sourceMeta, 'relativePath', false)
 ```